Certificate in Computational Linguistics

 Program Learning Outcomes

-- Students will learn to identify grammatical categories and basic principles phonological and/ or syntactic grammar.
+- Students will learn to identify grammatical categories and basic principles of phonological and syntactic grammar.

 - Students will learn to discover statistical patterns in linguistic data, identify frequency distributions, and perform tokenization.